1959 European Amateur Team Championship

 The 1959 European Amateur Team Championship took place 22–27 June on the Real Club de Golf El Prat outside Barcelona, Spain.
 It was the first men's golf European Amateur Team Championship.

+Venue

+The championship took place in strong heat at Real Club de Golf El Prat, Barcelona, Spain.
+The club was founded in 1912.
+It was at the time a private club and the course was situated in El Prat de Llobregat, 15 kilometers south of the city center, close to the Barcelona-El Prat Airport.
+In 1997, when the airport expanded, the club had to move its course and in 2003 the club established 45 holes in Terrassa, 30 kilometers north of Barcelona.
+The club hosted the professional tournament Open de Espana in both 1956 and 1959 and had done so several times since.

+Course layout

 Format

-All participating teams played two qualification rounds of stroke-play, counting the four best scores out of up to six players for each team.
+All participating teams played two qualification rounds of stroke-play over two days, counting the four best scores out of up to six players for each team.
 The four best teams formed flight A. The next four best teams formed flight B.

 The winner in each flight was determined by a round-robin system.
-All teams in the flight met each other and the team with most points for team matches in flight A won the tournament, using the scale, win=2 points, halved=1 point, lose=0 points.
+All teams in the flight met each other with six players in each team and the team with most points for team matches in flight A won the tournament, using the scale, win=2 points, halved=1 point, lose=0 points.
 In each match between two nation teams, three foursome games and six single games were played.
+The teams were allowed to change players from one day to another, but not during a day from morning to afternoon.

 Teams

 Nine nation teams contested the event.
 Each team consisted of a minimum of six players.